 Online scams and fraud are on the rise.
 In fact, around £670 million is lost every year to those that fall victim to scams.

-Below are some tips to help keeping safe online:
+Here are some tips to help minimise online risks:

 - Be cautious when opening emails from someone you don’t recognise and don’t click on any links or open attachments if you’re at all suspicious.